“I know that art has the energy to change minds and art. Art is a powerful source of fact and joy.”Robert Rauschenberg

 - Non-Art & Experiential Lots: the Center also invites contributions in the form of non-art items (e.g. books, catalogue raisonnés, subscriptions, etc.), or experiences (e.g., 1:1 conversations, studio tours, gallery tours, tickets to a performance, tickets to a museum, etc.), with a minimum estimated value of $100.00.

-The Benefactor will consign the Lot to the Center for Art Law to be sold at public auction.
-The Benefactor will not transfer possession or ownership of the Lot to the Center for Art Law, unless otherwise agreed to.
+The Benefactor warrants good and clear title to the submitted Lot and understands that, if accepted, the Lot will be sold at public auction, the proceeds of which will benefit the Center for Art Law.
+The Benefactor will not transfer possession or ownership of the Lot to the Center for Art Law.

 (3) Artist Royalty